MikeGawi/ePiframe/README.md

 ## Advantages

 * Create a low energy consuming and cheap ($75) photo frame on Raspberry Pi Zero W pulling photos from Google Photos albums shared between users who can modify the content
-* Autonomic device once configured can be left headless
+* Autonomic device, once configured can be left headless
-* Use e-paper display to have an unique look and don't need to worry about ambient light control, light sensors or turn off screen light functions as it would be with LCDs
+* e-paper display gives an unique look and You don't need to worry about ambient light control, light sensors or turning off screen light functions as it would be with LCDs
+* Supports all image formats including RAW
-* Have photo displayed even if power (or network) is down to avoid blank frame - e-paper takes power only during refresh
+* Photo is displayed even if power (or network) is down to avoid blank frame - e-paper takes power only during refresh
-* Have powerful [ImageMagick](https://imagemagick.org/) on board to convert photos on-fly and adjust them to the display
+* Powerful [ImageMagick](https://imagemagick.org/) on board to convert photos on-fly and adjust them to the display
 * Currently displayed photo can be removed from the album but ePiframe will remember where it should continue
-* Have a simple script in Python to control everything, having everything configurable (within one config file) and in one place
+* Simple script in Python to automate frame update, everything is configurable (within one config file) and in one place
 * System service supervising whole process that is auto recovering and auto starting by itself
 * Simple yet powerful